9 Things to Consider when Designing an eCommerce Website

 Almost all online entrepreneurs want the same things when designing an eCommerce website – they want it to be a sales booster, a lead magnet, a differentiator and a miracle worker!
 Without a great website, it rarely happens!

-Even with a great product line and a long list of loyal customers, most outdated sites with obsolete features aren’t going to help you much with the sales.
-You need a modern, user-friendly and ‘as-unique-as-your-business’ website that can launch you firmly on the sales trajectory.
+Even with a great product line and a long list of loyal customers, most outdated sites with obsolete features aren’t helping you much with sales.
+You need a modern, user-friendly, as-unique-as-your-business website that can launch you firmly on the sales trajectory.